Health Authorities in Asia

 China NMPA has responsibilities including drafting laws and regulations for drugs, medical devices and cosmetics, as well as establishing medical device standards and classification systems.
 NMPA has implemented an electronic medical device registration management system and has identified UDI requirements.
 Although the regulatory process can be challenging due to rapid change, bringing medical devices to market in China is a high-potential future growth area for many US manufacturers.

-CURRENT UPDATE: September 30, 2020, China NMPA officially announced a delay to the UDI submission milestone for Batch 1 Medical Devices, from October 1, 2020 to January 1, 2021.
+September 30, 2020, China NMPA officially announced a delay to the UDI submission milestone for Batch 1 Medical Devices, from October 1, 2020 to January 1, 2021.
 The official/public announcement (in Chinese) is hosted here.